curityio/advanced-nginx-request-validation/README.md

 ### Configure DCR with mTLS

 DCR requests using templatized clients are very convenient but they are not suitable for this use case because the configuration does only support client secret authentication for newly created clients which does not comply with common Open Banking requirements.
 Therefore, enable Dynamic Client Registration for non-templatized clients.
 The client must use a client certificate signed by a regulatory body when sending the DCR request.
-However, the request will pass a reverse proxy thus the client authentication method set for DCR must be `mutual-tls-by-proxy` with the CA certificate of the regulatory body such as Brazil ICP.
+However, the request will pass a reverse proxy thus the client authentication method set for DCR must be `mutual-tls-by-proxy` with the CA certificate of the regulatory body such as the Brazil ICP.
 The reverse proxy will use the header `X-Client-SSL-Cert` for forwarding the client certificate to the Curity Identity Server.

 ![Non-templatized DCR](img/dcr-config.png "Non-templatized DCR Configuration")